LOOSE-LIPS/loose-lips-2.0/src/routes/blog/hanz-genred-walkthrough/index.md

 banner:
   - imported/hanz-genred-walkthrough/image1345.jpeg
 description: >-
   Hello mate!!!
-Yeah I&rsquo;m so sorry to knock on your door in such strange times, rest assured this is only my astral projection so no viruses will be passed, I just need some bangers, is that all right???
-OH you&rsquo;re a DJ whose record collection stretches from Dub Techno to Dancehall, fantastic!
+Yeah I’m so sorry to knock on your door in such strange times, rest assured this is only my astral projection so no viruses will be passed, I just need some bangers, is that all right???
+OH you’re a DJ whose record collection stretches from Dub Techno to Dancehall, fantastic!
 That will get [...]Read More...
 published: true
 tags: picks
 featured: false